michael2012z/BitBible/markdown/JPS/files/Esth.md

 2. Then said the king's servants that ministered unto him: 'Let there be sought for the king young virgins fair to look on;

-3. and let the king appoint officers in all the provinces of his kingdom, that they may gather together all the fair young virgins unto Shushan the castle, to the house of the women, unto the custody of HegaiHeb.
-Hege. the king's chamberlain, keeper of the women; and let their ointments be given them;
+3. and let the king appoint officers in all the provinces of his kingdom, that they may gather together all the fair young virgins unto Shushan the castle, to the house of the women, unto the custody of Hegai

 4. and let the maiden that pleaseth the king be queen instead of Vashti.'
 And the thing pleased the king; and he did so.